Health Library Explorer

 What are the causes of type 1 diabetes?

 The exact cause of type 1 diabetes isn't known.
+It occurs when the body's immune system starts targeting the insulin-producing cells in the pancreas.
 We do know that it’s not caused by eating too much sugar.
 Type 1 diabetes can run in families.
 Or your child may be the only person in the family to have type 1 diabetes.
 The important thing to remember is that it’s not your fault.
 Nothing you or your child did caused their diabetes.
+Having certain genes or being exposed to certain viruses may cause type 1 diabetes.

 What are the symptoms of type 1 diabetes?

-When the pancreas stops making insulin, the body’s cells become starved for energy.
+When the pancreas stops making insulin or makes very little insulin, the body’s cells become starved for energy.
 This can make your child feel tired and rundown.
 Your child may feel or have:

 • Very strong thirst